 A significant DIY tip that everyone needs to be doing is ensuring they always have extensive storage of necessary tools and equipment so that you can always be prepared especially if an emergency breakdown happens.
 For the worst-case scenario if you don’t have the tool or equipment that you need, you can always get a tool hired.

 Water from the water heater should be drained once yearly and ensure you clean its inside floor.
 To do this, you should turn off the power and water supply to the heater.
 After this connect a water hose to the bottom drain fitting.
 To remove sediments that may have built up, turn it back on with all the faucets still on.
 After that, you can then close the draining valve, then refill the tanks and finally, power it back on.

 You should ensure that you keep water freely flowing through your pipes.
 The main cause of clogging in pipes is accumulating oils and fats.
-To unblock the pipes you can run hot water if you accidentally spill the oils or fats down your drain, you can run down the drain hot water and a dishwashing soap.
+To unblock the pipes you can run hot water if you accidentally spill the oils or fats down your drain, you can run down the drain hot water and a bar of dishwashing soap.
 The soap serves to emulsify the oil or fat so that it moves down, thereby preventing a clog.

 You should often change the central heat and air unit after a maximum of 30 days.
 For high-usage months, you should change them fortnightly.

 The condensation hose should be checked regularly to ensure that there’s free-flow of water through it.
 Algae and mould should be kept out from forming in the lines as they can be serious health hazards.